 In an unexpected turn of events, Olivia received an offer to move to Phnom Penh, Cambodia and working for an international NGO.
 With a personal philosophy of saying "yes" to things that scare her, Olivia moved to Cambodia.
 She quickly fell in love with the country and extended her time there.
 Twice.
 However, when a 7.8 earthquake shook Nepal, Olivia received an opportunity to pack up and respond to the quake.

 This time, when she said "yes," she had no idea that this work would be a springboard into a nomadic life of disaster relief.
 Olivia would go on to respond to the refugee crisis in Greece, an earthquake in Ecuador and a hurricane in Haiti.
-Eventually, she would find herself back in Nepal to assist in on-going recovery efforts.
+Afterward, she would find herself back in Nepal to assist in on-going recovery efforts.
 While there, she received a call to work in a trauma hospital being established outside of Mosul during the battle between ISIS and Iraqi Security Forces.
 Following six life-changing months in Iraq, Olivia moved to the Federated States of Micronesia to work for a UN agency.

 If you were to ask Olivia about her favorite project that she's worked on, she'll probably tell you about the Embodied Project.
 One of her most difficult and taxing projects to date, it combined many of her favorite things — photography, storytelling, honesty, controversy and theology.